Sunburn with fever or blisters?

 - Do not expose sunscreen containers to direct sun, heat and humidity.
 Wrap the containers in towels, keep them in the shade, or in a cooler.

 - Do not use sunscreens that have passed the expiration date (if there is one).
 Sunscreens without an expiration date should be considered expired three years after purchase.
 Most sunscreens are stable for three years.

 If the proper care of sun exposure and protection is not followed carefully, your child may become sunburned, Dr. Yousuf said.
 “In a child less than a year old, sunburn can be more dangerous, and that also goes for if an older child has blistering, pain or fever.
-Always call your primary care doctor if you are unsure what to do about a child’s sunburn.”
+Always talk to a provider if you are unsure what to do about a child’s sunburn.”

 In the case of some burns, it’s important to keep your child well hydrated to replace lost fluids.
 Use cool water to help their skin feel better.
 Even a few serious sunburns can increase a child’s risk of getting skin cancer.